-But whatever the difficulties entailed, the conception is a fine one which can do nothing but good for the game.
+But whatever the difficulties entailed, the conception is a fine one Playit Cool which can do nothing but good for the game.
 It is hoped that appropriate coverage of the tournament will be forthcoming both from the national as well as the local press.
-There are still a large number of people in the country whose knowledge of squash is confined to a soft drink and it would only be reasonable to express the bone that at the end of this tournament more necelie will know.
-Playit Cool Have a Harp.
+There are still a large number of people in the country whose knowledge of squash is confined to a soft drink and it would only be reasonable to express the hope that at the people this became the country whose knowledge of squash is Have a Harp.

-confined to a soft drink and it would only be reasonable to express the hope that at the end of this tournament more people will know about the game - and also about Harp Lager.
-Who will enter the tournament?
+confined to a solf drink and it would only be reasonable to express the hope that at the end of this bournament more people will know about the game - and also about Harp Lager.
+Who will enter the bournament?
 At present it is the idea of the organisers that anyone can enter including the country's leading amateurs.
 It is felt that this would be a mistake.
-This should be an event for the club player, not for the international player and a large number of moderate performers would be scared out of entering it they thought that there was a chance of meeting swift ignominous extermination at the hands of an international or even a leading county player.
+This should be an event for the club player, not for the international player and a large number of moderate performers would be scared out of entering if they thought that there was a chance of meeting swift ignominous extermination at the hands of an international or even a leading county player.
 If then this is to be a tournament for the moderate performer, he should be encouraged by having the tournament to himself.
-In other sports similar events have been the means of bringing to light unknown but talented players who have gone on from success in this type of event to win the highest honours in the game.
+In other sports similar events have been the means of bringing to light unknown but talented players who have gone on from the control of the company to sponsor a really worthwhile squash event which will mean a great deal to the game.